Gilgamech/SPArational/www/test.md

 - To use it, add the script to your page with this script link:  \<script src='https://www.Sparational.com/Sparational.js'\>\</script\>.
-- Then just run 'buildRgbSitelet(\"body\")' and the RGB calculator will show up within the div specified.
+- Then just run `buildRgbSitelet('body')` and the RGB calculator will show up within the div specified.
 Can be other element types (span, p, et cetera) but may not work within textareas, inputs, buttons, et cetera.

 ## Build a page using CJE2: